-Swiss-Prot is acknowledged to be the best annotated database, but it is non-redundant, which is not ideal for MS/MS searches, where you often want explicit representations of every known sequence.
-Swiss-Prot is an ideal choice for PMF searches, where the loss of one or two peptides is not a concern.
+Swiss-Prot is acknowledged to be the best annotated database, and is non-redundant, making it an ideal choice for PMF searches, where the loss of one or two peptides is not a concern.
+SwissProt is also a good choice for MS/MS of a well characterised organism, such as human or mouse or yeast.

-The large, comprehensive, non-identical databases are the best choice for MS/MS searching where you don't want to miss any matches.
-NCBI nr and UniRef100 are the best examples of these databases, and contain similar sequences.
-If you search the non-redundant versions, you may miss some matches.
+The comprehensive, non-identical databases are a good choice for MS/MS searching if you don't want to miss any matches.
+NCBI nr and UniRef100 both aim to include explicit representations of all known protein sequences.

+If you search a non-redundant version, such as UniRef90, you may miss some matches.